mi-malloc 1.8/2.1

 Note that certain security restrictions may apply when doing this from the shell.

-Overriding on Windows is robust and has the particular advantage to be able to redirect all malloc/free calls that go through the (dynamic) C runtime allocator, including those from other DLL's or libraries.
+Dynamically overriding on mimalloc on Windows is robust and has the particular advantage to be able to redirect all malloc/free calls that go through the (dynamic) C runtime allocator, including those from other DLL's or libraries.
+As it intercepts all allocation calls on a low level, it can be used reliably on large programs that include other 3rd party components.
+There are four requirements to make the overriding work robustly:

 The environment variable MIMALLOC_DISABLE_REDIRECT=1 can be used to disable dynamic overriding at run-time.
 Use MIMALLOC_VERBOSE=1 to check if mimalloc was successfully redirected.

-(Note: in principle, it is possible to even patch existing executables without any recompilation if they are linked with the dynamic C runtime (ucrtbase.dll) – just put the mimalloc-override.dll into the import table (and put mimalloc-redirect.dll in the same folder) Such patching can be done for example with CFF Explorer).
+We cannot always re-link an executable with mimalloc-override.dll, and similarly, we cannot always ensure the the DLL comes first in the import table of the final executable.
+In many cases though we can patch existing executables without any recompilation if they are linked with the dynamic C runtime (ucrtbase.dll) – just put the mimalloc-override.dll into the import table (and put mimalloc-redirect.dll in the same folder) Such patching can be done for example with CFF Explorer or the [minject](bin) program.

 Static override